Double-double: Triple-double

 A triple-double is a single-game performance by a player who accumulates a double-digit number total in three of five statistical categories—points, rebounds, assists, steals, and blocked shots—in a game.
 The most common way for a player to achieve a triple-double is with points, rebounds, and assists, though on occasion players may record 10 or more steals or blocked shots in a game.
 The origin of the term "triple-double" is unclear.
 Some sources claim that it was coined in the NBA by former Los Angeles Lakers public relations director Bruce Jolesch in the 1980s in order to showcase Magic Johnson's versatility, while others claim that it was coined by then Philadelphia 76ers media relations director Harvey Pollack in 1980.
 The earliest known appearances of the phrase in print come from October 1980 issues of the Los Angeles Times, although, as early as 1974, Bob Ryan wrote in The Boston Globe that "John Havlicek just missed a triple double-figure night."

 Triple-doubles in the NBA

-Russell Westbrook holds the record for the most NBA career regular season triple-doubles with 203, and is the only player to average a triple-double in a season more than once.
+Russell Westbrook holds the record for the most NBA career regular season triple-doubles with 209, and has averaged a triple-double in four different seasons.

-Oscar Robertson is second in NBA career regular season triple-doubles with 181, and was the first player to average a triple-double, achieving the feat in the 1961–1962 season.
+Oscar Robertson is third in NBA career regular season triple-doubles with 181, and was the first player to average a triple-double, achieving the feat in the 1961–1962 season.